Khoemana

-ǃOrakobab, or Khoemana, also known as Korana, ǃOra, or Griqua, is a moribund Khoe language of South Africa.
+ǃOrakobab, or Khoemana, also known as Korana, ǃOra, Xri and Griqua, is a moribund Khoe language of South Africa.

 Names

 "Khoemana" (from khoe 'person' + mana 'language') is more commonly known as either Korana /kɒˈrɑːnə/ korr-AH-nə (also ǃOrakobab, ǃOra, Kora, Koraqua) or Griqua (also Gri /[xri]/, Xri, Xiri, Xirikwa).
 (Note: The -kwa is also a grammatical suffix.
-The letter "g" for the sound reflects Afrikaans orthography) The name 'Korana' reflects the endonym ǃOra /kqz/ or ǃGora /kqz/, referring to the ǃOra people.
+The letter "g" for the sound reflects Afrikaans orthography) The name 'Korana' reflects the endonym ǃOra or ǃGora /kqz/, referring to the ǃOra people.
 (Note: The -na is a grammatical suffix) Sometimes ǃOra is also known as Cape Khoe or Cape Hottentot, though the latter has become considered derogatory.
 The various names are often treated as different languages (called South Khoekhoe when taken together), but they do not correspond to any actual dialect distinctions, and speakers may use "Korana" and "Griqua" interchangeably.
 Both names are also used more broadly, for example for the Griqua people.
 There exist (or existed) several dialects of Khoemana, but the details are unknown.